jacurtis813/news-grid/README.md

 7. Create the comments in the html of the landing page, correct the formatting for clean code
 _______________________________________________________________________________________________

 1. Continue the project build.
 Day seven on the website build.
-Currently enrolled full time sense the start of August of 2020.
+Currently enrolled full time sense the start of August of 2020
 2. Continue the grid section build, complete the articles section, the sports section
-3.
+3. Format the sports section and format the technology section
+4. Format the tech article 2 and the sports article 2
+5. Comment all the new html created within the landing page to keep the code easy to read